 We recommend you book a tour with a friendly guide for the best experience, highly rated tours are available such as kayaking, paddle boarding, and fun water bikes.
 One of the most booked and top-reviewed tours in San Juan is night kayaking with LED lights, resembling the magical bioluminescent bays of Puerto Rico.

 Top Rated Tours in Laguna del Condado

 Learn How to Scuba Dive in San Juan

 Take the challenge and take scuba diving lessons to fully enjoy the pleasures of the Caribbean.
-The Escambron Marine Park is a popular scuba diving site for beginners and tourists offering a colorful marine life with easy access from Escambron Beach in San Juan.
-This is a great activity for couples and families wishing to have an out of the ordinary vacation experience sure to ignite a passion for exploring the wonders underneath the water of Puerto Rico and other destinations you may visit in the future.
+The Escambron Marine Park is a popular scuba diving site for beginners and tourists offering colorful marine life with easy access from Escambron Beach in San Juan.
+This is a great activity for couples and families wishing to have an out-of-the-ordinary vacation experience sure to ignite a passion for exploring the wonders underneath the water of Puerto Rico and other destinations you may visit in the future.

 Walk, Shop, Eat & Dance at Paseo de la Princesa